intlify/utils/CONTRIBUTING.md

   in the main branch.

-- Check if the issue is reproducible with the latest stable version of vite-test-utils.
+- Check if the issue is reproducible with the latest stable version of `@intlify/utils`.
 If you are using a pre-release, please indicate the specific version you are using.

 - It is **required** that you clearly describe the steps necessary to reproduce